-This seminar on research methods in American Studies is offered every spring semester and ideally should be taken during the junior year.
-Students planning to be abroad in the spring of their junior years should take this course as sophomores.
+This seminar on research methods in American Studies is offered every spring semester and should be taken during the junior year.
+A student planning to be abroad in the spring of his/her junior year should take this course as a sophomore.

 All majors are required to take one course that not only studies but engages with American society through a significant community-based learning component.
 American Studies 221, “Building Community” is offered every spring semester and fulfills this requirement.
 With the approval of the student’s American Studies advisor, the requirement can also be met by other community-based learning courses taught at Amherst or across the Five College consortium.
 These links access full lists of each semester’s community-based learning courses at Amherst College and across the Five College Consortium.

 All American Studies Majors must take three courses with significant pre-1900 content.
 These might include a history course on some aspect of early America or the nineteenth century, a course on American literature, a course on pre-20th century American art or architecture, a Black Studies course on slavery or Reconstruction, a Sexuality, Women’s and Gender Studies course focused on these centuries, an Environmental Studies course on land use, an American Studies course on Native cultures, a Political Science course on the nation’s founding— any course that pays significant attention to America before the 20th century.
 Global Valley as well may count towards this requirement.

 At least three, and no more than four, of the ten courses required for the major should be devoted to a single theme or academic discipline.
 For example, a student might have a concentration in Asian American Studies, Latino Studies, Native American Studies, sexuality, urban studies, or in literature, history, economics, or political science, or film and media.